Jamides aritai

 Jamides aritai is a butterfly of the family Lycaenidae.
 Forewing length: 15–19 mm.
 It is found in the Philippines, Sulawesi and northern and central Maluku.
 Two subspecies are described: nominotypical subspecies J. r. aritai is distributed through the Philippines, Sulawesi and Morotai in northern Maluku.
 Subspecies J. r. sabina is in central Maluku (Buru, Ceram and Ambon).

+Etymology

+The specific name is dedicated to Dr. Yutaka Arita, professor emeritus of Meijo University in Nagoya.